monoclethe/ELEM5/readme.md

 My personal Elemental remake.
 It's very basic at the moment as it is still in the alpha phase..

 # Changelog
+## Version 1.21a
+### Tweaks
+- Adjusted width of New Element creation to be more reasonable at larger screen sizes
 ## Version 1.20a
 ### Features
 - New GUI for element creation